 Client Money Protection (CMP)

 The Client Money Protection (CMP) Scheme is a compensation system run by the National Federation of Property Professionals (NFOPP) which provides reimbursement to landlords, tenants and other clients should an agent misappropriate their rent, deposit or other client funds.
+To view our client money protection certificate please click here

 The Property Ombudsman (TPO)